 To access this short rip to the top, you need to hike 1.39 miles of the Tom's Thumb Trail from the new Tom's Thumb Trailhead.
 After completing 1.34 miles, as you come around a bend, you'll be able to look forward and down onto the insertion point.
 As you come to the 1.39 mile mark, the starting point of this hike-to-the-top becomes very apparent.

 The first 0.13 mile of this hike is best characterized as the "breaking away" leg.
 You'll understand this as you head up into the brush and rocks away from the popular Tom's Thumb Trail in search of the nebulous start point of the short second "cruising" leg.
-The actual route of this first leg is somewhat open to interpretation and will be based on the conditions on the ground (as compared to specifically what your GPS device is showing).
-That being said, your GPS device will be very helpful in keeping you pointed in the correct direction.
+This first leg's actual route is somewhat open to interpretation and will be based on the conditions on the ground (as compared to specifically what your GPS device is showing).
+That said, your GPS device will be beneficial in keeping you pointed in the correct direction.
 And, along the rocky and confused way, you'll hopefully see one or two or three or more cairns to help you through.

 You'll know that you've made it to the second or "cruising" leg when you see an upward grade relatively free of rocks, large bushes, and trees.
-This leg is actually comprised of two parts: the 0.05 mile trek up to the ridge and the 0.03 mile saunter across the ridge to the base of the third leg.
+This leg is two parts, the 0.05-mile trek up to the ridge and the 0.03-mile saunter across the ridge to the third leg base.
 Make your way up to the ridgeline and then bear 90? degrees right to look across the ridge to the starting point of the third leg.

 At the 0.21 mile mark, you'll be up close and personal with the starting point of the third leg, the "climb to heaven."
-As you look up in the general direction of the "path," you'll see that there isn't actually a path.
-However, your GPS unit will indicate generally where you have to go and should be referred to frequently.
-Take care on this section as there is much somewhat sharp and poky flora and rocks and some of the rocks aren't as load-worthy as they may appear.
+As you look up in the general direction of the "path," you'll see that there isn't a path.
+However, your GPS unit will generally indicate where you have to go and should be referred to frequently.
+Take care on this section as there is much somewhat sharp and poky flora and rocks.
+Some of the rocks aren't as load-worthy as they may appear.
 Cairns are fewer on this leg, but there are at least one or two.
-As you make your way up and around, at some point you'll behold something curious and unexpected.
-As you reach the 0.28 mile mark and make it to the top, you'll be able to take a close look at the bit of unnaturalness and wonder to yourself, "How did they get that up here?"
+As you make your way up and around, at some point, you'll behold something curious and unexpected.
+As you reach the 0.28-mile mark and make it to the top, you'll be able to take a close look at the bit of unnaturalness and wonder to yourself, "How did they get that up here?"